-In Europe, ships embark from cities like Amsterdam, Venice, Barcelona, Lisbon, Rome, and Southampton, UK (about two hours from London).
+In Europe, ships embark from port cities like Amsterdam, Athens, Barcelona, Lisbon, Rome, and Southampton, UK (about two hours from London).
 All are worth exploring pre- or post-cruise.
 On some one-way itineraries, you’ll have the opportunity to linger in two ports, such as Barcelona and Rome.

 When looking at cruise ship itineraries, consider when it is you are planning to vacation and check the typical weather for the period you wish to cruise.
 You don’t want to head somewhere where the weather is cold if you’re thinking about beach time.

-In the Caribbean, summertime and holidays are popular with families, which is fine if you’re cruising with kids.
+In the Caribbean, summertime and holidays are popular with families, which is fine if you’re cruising with toddlers or older kids.
 If you are looking for more of an adult crowd, you may want to consider other time periods.

 Many cruises to the Caribbean, Alaska, and Bermuda are seven nights long, and there are great one-week options in Europe and elsewhere as well.
 If you can’t take a whole week off for your cruise vacation, there are plenty of itineraries for less than a week—as well as for more than a week.